Load sets (Class 1 only)

 Dynamic load flag :

-For ASME Class 1 only : if the moment case for this load set is a dynamic case, then the moments used in the evaluation of equation 13 are taken from the combination case with the same flag number.
+ASME code : if the moment case for this load set is a dynamic case, then the moments used in the evaluation of equation 13 are taken from the combination case with the same flag number.